Peter-Schorn/SpotifyAPIServer/README.md

 ## Deploying to AWS

 This server is also available as a docker image in the Amazon [ECR Public Gallery](https://gallery.ecr.aws/h4z3r8p2/spotify-api-server).
-Create an App Runner server [here](https://console.aws.amazon.com/apprunner#/create).
+Create an App Runner service [here](https://console.aws.amazon.com/apprunner#/create).
 Choose "Container registry" for "Repository type" and "Amazon ECR Public" for "Provider".
 For "Container image URI," use `public.ecr.aws/h4z3r8p2/spotify-api-server:latest`.
 Then, click next.
 Configure the environment variables as described above.
 For "Port," use `8080`.
 Follow the prompts to create the service.
 Read more about App Runner [here](https://docs.aws.amazon.com/apprunner/latest/dg/what-is-apprunner.html).

 See also [this article](https://markn.ca/2021/how-to-run-just-one-container-with-aws-app-runner-hopefully/).